jamisonbryant/pycropper/README.md

 me and I'll see what I can do.

 ### Does PyCropper alter the original image?
-Technically, yes (in memory), but for all intents and purposes, no. Once the original image has been cropped, a *new* image is saved into the output directory.
+No. The original image is stored into memory, and *that* image is cropped and saved into the output directory.

 ### PyCropper is cropping too much/too little of my image!
 There's a constant in the script called `TOLERANCE`.
 Basically, it defines how different a pixel has to be from the background color in order to be considered a target pixel.
-Change its value up or down to decrease/increase the amount cropped, respectively.
+Increase or decrease its value to increase or decrease the size of the cropped area, respectively.

 ### How do I change the input/output directories?
 There are constants called `INPUT_DIR` and `OUTPUT_DIR` in the script.
 Change them to suit your needs.
 FYI, the output directory doesn't have to be present in order to run the script.
 If it is not there, the script will create it.

 If you're using git and you change the input/output dirs, don't forget to update the `.gitignore` file!

 ## Credits
 **Jamison Bryant**, Principal Developer